Syed25794/calculate3dGeometryPropeties/README.md

 ## License

 This package is licensed under the MIT license.
-Want to read <a targe="_blank" href="https://opensource.org/licenses/MIT">Click On Me</a>
+Want to read <a target="_blank" href="https://opensource.org/licenses/MIT">Click On Me</a>